ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ibmcloud cdb deployment-backups-list example-deployment
 ```

-To see the details of one of the backups from the list, take the ID from the `ID` field of the `deployment-backups-list` command's response and use it with the `backup-show` command.
+To see the details of one of the backups from the list, take the ID from the `ID` field of the `deployment-backups-list` response and use it with the `backup-show` command.

 ```
 ibmcloud cdb backup-show crn:v1:staging:public:databases-for-postgresql:us-south:a/6284014dd5b487c87a716f48aeeaf99f:3b4537bf-a585-4594-8262-2b1e24e2701e:backup:a3364821-d061-413f-a0df-6ba0e2951566